Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

             updateDay: <number>, // days since UNIX epoch, 0 on failure
             signedState: <integer>, // whether the add-on is signed by AMO, only present for extensions
-            isSystem: <bool>, // true if this is a System Add-on },
+            isSystem: <bool>, // true if this is a System Add-on
+            isWebExtension: <bool>, // true if this is a WebExtension },
           ...
         },